Bypass navigation bar

 Cedar Valley and Eastfield colleges are members of the Air Conditioning Contractors of America, the largest air-conditioning organization in the U.S. This membership gives students access to contractors in the North Texas region and provides an opportunity for direct contact with successful businesses in our area.

-If you have questions about the Air Conditioning and Refrigeration Technology program that aren’t answered on our website, please feel free to contact us.
+If you have questions about the Air Conditioning and Refrigeration Technology program that aren’t answered on this website, please feel free to